Tempeh Meatballs are easy 1-bowl vegan meatballs with delicious Greek flavors.

-- Blend on high speed for 20 seconds or until the tempeh starts to turn into a paste but you still have bites or food.
+- Blend on high speed for 20 seconds or until the tempeh starts to turn into a paste, but you still have bits of food.

 - Stop the food processor, scrape down the side of the bowl and add the chickpea flour.
 Blend on high speed for 10-15 seconds to combine.
-Don't overdo it, this will keep some tiny bites of food and give more texture to the meatballs.
-Don't worry, the recipe will work too if you blend for too long, you will simply lose some texture.
-Otherwise, you can also transfer the meatball batter in a mixing bowl and stir in the chickpea flour with a spoon.
+Don't overdo it.
+This will keep some tiny bits of food and give more texture to the meatballs.
+Don't worry.
+The recipe will also work if you blend for too long.
+You will just lose some texture.
+Otherwise, you can also transfer the meatball batter to a mixing bowl and stir in the chickpea flour with a spoon.

-- Take one tablespoon of meatball batter and roll between your hands.
+- Take one tablespoon of meatball batter and roll it between your hands.
 Place the balls onto a plate and repeat until you form 18 meatballs.

-- Warm 2 tablespoons grapeseed oil on a frying pan.
+- Warm 2 tablespoons of grapeseed oil on a frying pan.
 When the oil is very hot, add the meatballs and fry evenly, using a tong to rotate the meatballs into the oil and fry on all the sides.

 - Add more oil as they fry, up to 4 tablespoons in total.
 It takes between 8-12 minutes to perfectly fry the meatballs.

 - Serve immediately on top of a salad of your choice or in a Lebanese flatbread with diced cucumber, quarters of tomatoes, black olives, red onions slices, and a generous amount of mint coconut yogurt sauce.

 Storage and freezing

 - Store the meatball, cooked or uncooked, in the fridge for up to 3 days.
-Make sure you store them in an airtight container to avoid them to dry.
+Make sure you store them in an airtight container to prevent them from drying.
 If uncooked, fry as usual.
 If already cook, rewarm in a hot oven for 5-10 minutes at 150°C (300°F).